-General Obligation Bonds - The state of Minnesota sells general obligation bonds to finance most of Minnesota State Colleges and Universities' capital projects.
+General Obligation Bonds - The state of Minnesota sells general obligation bonds to finance most of Minnesota State capital projects.
 The interest rate on these bonds ranges from 2.0 to 5.5 percent.
-Minnesota State Colleges and Universities is responsible for paying one third of the debt service for certain general obligation bonds sold for capital projects, as specified in the authorizing legislation.
+Minnesota State is responsible for paying one third of the debt service for certain general obligation bonds sold for capital projects, as specified in the authorizing legislation.
 This debt obligation is allocated to the colleges and universities based upon the specific projects funded.

-Notes Payable - Notes payable consist of State Energy Efficiency Program loans granted by energy companies in order to improve energy efficiency in college and university buildings, and financing agreements on computers and equipment that are under the equipment capitalization threshold.
+Notes Payable - Notes payable consist of energy efficiency loans granted by energy companies in order to improve energy efficiency in college and university buildings, and financing agreements on computers and equipment that are under the equipment capitalization threshold.
 All projects completed under Minnesota Statutes, section 16B.32, the State Retrofit Program and the State/Minnegasco Program are interest free loans.
-Projects completed under Minnesota Statutes, Section 16C.14, have an interest component.
+Projects completed under Minnesota Statutes, Sections 16C.14 and 16C.144, have an interest component.
 The interest rate for the energy loans is tied to the prime interest rate at the time of the project.
-The interest rate for the financing agreements ranges from 3.65 percent to 8.98 percent.
+The interest rate for the financing agreements ranges from 1.17 percent to 4.92 percent.

 Revenue Bonds - The Revenue Fund is authorized by Minnesota Statutes, Section 136F.98, to issue revenue bonds whose aggregate principal shall not exceed \$405,000,000 at any time.
-The proceeds of these bonds are used to finance the acquisition, construction and remodeling of buildings for dormitory, residence hall, parking ramps, student union, and food service purposes at state universities.
-Revenue bonds currently outstanding have interest rates of 0.8 percent to 5.75 percent.
+The proceeds of these bonds are used to finance the acquisition, construction and remodeling of buildings for dormitory, residence hall, parking ramps, student union, and food service purposes at an institution.
+Revenue bonds currently outstanding have interest rates of 1.0 percent to 5.75 percent.

 The revenue bonds are payable solely from and collateralized by, an irrevocable pledge of revenues to be derived from the operation of the financed buildings and from student fees.
-These revenue bonds are payable through fiscal year 2034.
-Annual principal and interest payments on the bonds are expected to require less than 24.71 percent of net revenues.
-The total principal and interest remaining to be paid on the bonds is \$442,345,073.
-Principal and interest paid for the current year and total customer net revenues were \$25,906,953 and \$112,662,741, respectively.
+These revenue bonds are payable through fiscal year 2036.
+Annual principal and interest payments on the bonds are expected to require less than 24.48 percent of net revenues.
+The total principal and interest remaining to be paid on the bonds is \$415,618,215.
+Principal and interest paid for the current year and total customer net revenues were \$26,726,858 and \$119,181,408, respectively.

 In addition, Itasca Community College issued revenue bonds through the Itasca County Housing Redevelopment Authority that are payable through 2025.
 These bonds are payable solely from, and collateralized by, an irrevocable pledge of revenues to be derived from the operation of the financed buildings.
-Annual principal and interest payments on the bonds are expected to require less than 36.79 percent of net revenues.
-The total principal and interest remaining to be paid on the bonds is \$2,061,400.
-For the current year, principal and interest paid and total customer net revenues were \$167,590 and \$477,607, respectively.
+Annual principal and interest payments on the bonds are expected to require less than 35.49 percent of net revenues.
+The total principal and interest remaining to be paid on the bonds is \$1,895,160.
+For the current year, principal and interest paid and total customer net revenues were \$166,240 and \$495,094, respectively.
 These revenue bonds have a variable interest rate of 0.75 percent to 3.65 percent.

-Compensated Absences - Minnesota State Colleges and Universities' employees accrue vacation, sick, and compensatory leave at various rates within limits specified in the collective bargaining agreements.
+Compensated Absences - Minnesota State employees accrue vacation, sick, and compensatory leave at various rates within limits specified in the collective bargaining agreements.
 The liability for compensated absences will be converted to a health care savings plan account or severance pay under specific conditions as defined in bargaining unit contracts.
 This leave is liquidated only at the time of termination from state employment.